turingschool/career-development-curriculum-site/module_one/planning_page.md

 ---

 ## Overview
-Mod 1 professional development is delivered through a combination of live whole group and small group instruction,

-Our approach to Mod 1 is to assess students' needs in professional development and support students in defining their strengths, goals, and professional story for their career transition into software.
+Our approach to Mod 1 is to help you understand where to start in your professional development -- no matter where you come from when you start Turing, how can you set yourself up for success in this new career?
+We start by helping you define your strengths, goals, and professional story for your career transition into software.

+Mod 1 professional development is delivered through a combination of self-paced asynchronous sessions, small group discussion, office hours, and other check-ins.

-Learning Goals of Mod 1...
+### Key Learning Goals
+The following are covered in the Mod 1 curriculum from our 5 core competencies:

+* **Networking:**
+    * Understand and describe your goals in networking
+    *
+* **Interviewing:**
+    * Build self-awareness around strengths and goals in order to describe them to others
+    *
+* Build self-awareness around strengths and goals
+* Build community through professional development
+* Incorporate your mentor into job search support
+* Establish sense of ownership over your professional development and job search
+*

+### Deliverables
 By the end of Mod 1, you should have completed:

 * 1 networking activity
 * LinkedIn rough draft
-*

 ## Weekly Breakdown
 To find your weekly activities and deadlines, please check out each week below: